MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-developer-notifications.md

   - enduser
 ---

-# Receiving notifications for push messages on mobile devices
+# Receiving push notifications on mobile devices

-To learn more about the overall approach to setting up push notifications in Customer Insights - Journeys, visit the [Push notification setup overview](real-time-marketing-push-setup-overview.md).
+To learn more about the overall approach to setting up push notifications in Customer Insights - Journeys, visit the [Push notification setup overview](real-time-marketing-push-setup-overview.md)

 To enable push notifications in Customer Insights - Journeys, you need to complete the following steps: